sculptor/sculptor.github.io/documentation/developers-guide.md

 10. Properties of technical nature, which don't belong in the DSL or meta model, are used by the templates and the helpers.

-## Performance Tuning of Generator

-By using one model file per module it is possible for Sculptor to do a partial generate of the changed modules and the ones depending on the changed modules.
-The file must be named the same as the module (e.g. `media.btdesign`, `person.btdesign`) or prefixed with `model_` or `model-` (model-person.btdesign).
-This partial generation can shorten the generation time for large projects. [`sculptor-maven-plugin`][3] will detect which model files has changed since previous generator run when using `mvn -o generate-sources`.
-Full generate will be done when using `-Dsculptor.generator.force=true` or `mvn clean generate-sources`

-The Maven `-o` (offline) option can reduce Maven execution time a lot, if you know that you have everything locally.
-{: .alert}

-I normally use `mvn -o generate-sources` when doing small changes, which is most of the time, and then `mvn clean generate-sources` or `mvn clean install`when I have done major changes, or want to ensure that everything is working.

-A major disadvantage of using `mvn clean` is that Eclipse will often not understand the changes and a separate (and annoying) Eclipse refresh and project clean is needed.

-Refresh in Eclipse is often time consuming.
-In the m2e launch configuration used for executing Maven you should enable the option "Refresh > Refresh resources upon completion > The project containing the selected resource".
-Don't use "The entire workspace".
-{: .alert}

-[`sculptor-maven-plugin`][3] runs the generator within the Maven process and therefore it can be necessary to define JVM parameters for large projects via the environment variable `MAVEN_OPTS`:

-* Windows: `set MAVEN_OPTS="-Xms256m -Xmx1g -XX:MaxPermSize=256m"`
-* Unix: `export MAVEN_OPTS=-Xms256m -Xmx1g -XX:MaxPermSize=256m`

 ## Generator Properties

 There are a many things that can be easily customized with properties.
 The default properties are defined in `default-sculptor-generator.properties` in [`sculptor-generator-core`](https://github.com/sculptor/sculptor/tree/master/sculptor-generator/sculptor-generator-core).
 You can override these properties by defining them in `sculptor-generator.properties` and `sculptor-gui-generator.properties`.
 You only have to define the ones that you need to change.